 How we tested robotic lawn mowers

-The BBC Gardeners' World Magazine reviews team tested a range robotic lawn mowers for several weeks in different gardens.
+The BBC Gardeners' World Magazine reviews team tested a range of robotic lawn mowers for several weeks in different gardens.
 Some were installed for us by dealers while we installed the smaller mowers ourselves.
 They were programmed and left to work and were assessed according to the following criteria, with equal marks attributed to each:

 - Set up and ease of use: Looked at installation and programming, including the need for a guide wire as well as a boundary wire, smart connectivity capacity and how easy it is to connect to the app.